 All information provided to the OFSC is strictly confidential and will be treated as Commercial-in-Confidence.
-However, in administering the Scheme the FSC may disclose some of the information collected to other Australian Government agencies, and Commonwealth, state or territory authorities.
+However, in administering the Scheme the FSC may disclose some of the information collected to other Australian Government agencies, and Commonwealth, state, or territory authorities.
 The FSC may also disclose the information if it is in the public interest that the information be disclosed.
 Any such disclosure would be undertaken in accordance with the Federal Safety Commissioner Act 2022.

-The OFSC publishes the Biannual Report Data Analysis Report on www.fsc.gov.au for each sixmonth reporting period.
+The OFSC publishes the Federal Safety Commissioner's Annual Data Report on www.fsc.gov.au.
 The report provides a broad summary of the Biannual Report data collected with comparisons to previous Biannual Report periods and to industry wide data.